 Write an argumentative essay on the topic of “SCIENCE RUN AMUCK!”
 Think about an example of scientific, technological, or industrial development that is going too far.
 You will be graded on how well you organize a complete argument, address counterclaims, and connect ideas with transition words and phrases.

-Note: You can do some research to help your argument, but this is an opinion essay, not a research paper.
+Note: You can do some research for this Frankenstein pre-reading assignment, but this is an opinion essay, not a research paper.
 Focus on expressing your ideas persuasively.

 Organize your argumentative essay: